 The Naturopathic Obstetrics Certificate program provides the didactic education necessary for a graduate to complete requirements to sit for the American College of Naturopathic Obstetricians (ACNO) licensing examination.
-These courses are in addition to the single required obstetrics course in the ND program, and comprise one required course and six electives.
+These courses are in addition to the single required Natural Childbirth course in the ND program, and are comprised of six elective courses.
 The clinic requirements for licensure are not included in this certificate program, but those participating in the program have access to the clinical requirements through faculty practices and other local physicians.
 Students interested in pursuing this certificate program must apply to the program in order to ensure that they will be able to schedule the necessary classes around their naturopathic schedule.
 All courses are taught by NCNM faculty who are licensed by ACNO.
 Full certificate requirements are available on campus.

 Certificate of Advanced Studies in Classical Chinese Medicine

 Fully aligned with the CCM mission, this certificate program enables motivated students to delve more deeply into the classical roots of Chinese medicine.
 It consists of nine Classical Texts courses, Bazi Suanming and two courses in Chinese Cultural Arts.
 These courses are rarely included in Chinese medicine programs in China or the US, and they are specifically designed to connect the serious student of classical Chinese medicine with the authentic milieu of the ancient scholar practitioner.